gatsbyjs/gatsby/docs/docs/how-to/routing/creating-routes.md

 ---
-title: Creating Pages
+title: Creating Routes
 ---

-There are multiple ways to create pages in Gatsby.
+There are multiple ways to create routes in Gatsby.

 ## Creating individual pages